rust-lang/reference/src/items/functions.md

 The choice of ABI, together with the [panic mode][panic-modes], determines the behavior when unwinding out of a function.

-In the table below, "Unforced foreign unwind" refers to something like a C++ exception; the table indicates the behavior of an unwinding operation reaching each type of ABI boundary (function declaration or definition using the corresponding ABI string).
+In the table below, "Foreign unwind (unforced)" refers to something like a C++ exception; the table indicates the behavior of an unwinding operation reaching each type of ABI boundary (function declaration or definition using the corresponding ABI string).